-EatOrToss Founding Editor Rachael Jackson is available for speaking engagements, workshops and tabling at events.
+EatOrToss Founding Editor Rachael Jackson is available for speaking engagements, workshops, panels and webinars.
 She’s experienced with audiences ranging from office workers to grad students to girl scouts.
 EatOrToss presentations work well in both virtual and in-person formats.

 Email [email protected] to ask about availability and compensation.
 We’d love to work with you!